Dirk De Ridder (neurosurgeon): Research

 De Ridder has published over 250 scientific articles, more than 30 scientific book chapters and several articles for a wider audience.

 His main research topic is the understanding and treatment of phantom perceptions such as pain and tinnitus, as well as addiction, using non-invasive neuromodulation (transcranial magnetic stimulation, transcranial direct-current stimulation, transcranial alternating current stimulation, transcranial random noise stimulation, tPNS, and neurofeedback) and especially invasive neuromodulation techniques such as brain implants.
-The focus of his research is to understand the common mechanisms of different diseases such as pain, tinnitus, Parkinson’s, depression and slow wave epilepsy, a group of diseases known as thalamocortical dysrhythmias.
+The focus of his research is to understand the common mechanisms of different diseases such as pain, tinnitus, Parkinson's, depression and slow wave epilepsy, a group of diseases known as thalamocortical dysrhythmias.
 His research also focuses on addiction, obsessive–compulsive disorder, impulsive and personality disorders, and an entity called reward deficiency syndromes.

 He has developed “burst” stimulation, novel stimulation design for brain and spine implants, which is commercialised by Abbott as burst-DR. He is currently working on other stimulation designs, such as noise stimulation and reconditioning stimulation.
-The philosophy of these stimulation designs is related to Antoni Gaudí’s adage of mimicking nature, i.e. by mimicking natural firing and oscillation patterns in the nervous system.
+The philosophy of these stimulation designs is related to Antoni Gaudí's adage of mimicking nature, i.e. by mimicking natural firing and oscillation patterns in the nervous system.

 Contributions

-De Ridder is recognized as one of the world's leading expert in tinnitus.
+De Ridder is recognized as one of the world's leading experts in tinnitus.
 He is a strong proponent of interdisciplinary and translational neuroscience.
 He translates basic neuroscience into novel brain surgery techniques with clinical applications via small pilot studies looking at feasibility and initial clinical results.
 His interdisciplinary approach is exemplified by the fact that he has published with more than 40 different research groups worldwide.
 For example, his translational work includes investigating: